 UB Curriculum Capstone (UBC 399) is your culminating general education requirement.
-It is a one-credit course in which you will work in UBPortfolio, with the support of your Capstone instructor, to create a reflective and integrative Capstone ePortfolio based on your UB Curriculum coursework and lived experiences outside of the classroom.
+It is a one-credit course in which you will work, with the support of your Capstone instructor, to create a reflective and integrative Capstone ePortfolio based on your UB Curriculum coursework and lived experiences outside of the classroom.

+We recommend that in advance of registering for the Capstone, you begin to select coursework samples and archive your work as you proceed through the UB Curriculum coursework.
 With the Capstone instructor’s guidance and support, you will create the Capstone ePortfolio in a step-by-step process throughout the term.
 The instructor will periodically review sections of the portfolio and provide you with constructive feedback.
-UBC 399 is a graded course, with 70 percent of the grade based on your final Capstone ePortfolio.
 You are required to successfully complete UBC 399 to be eligible for graduation.

 UBC 399 is offered in fall, winter, spring and summer.
 Students who do not successfully complete the Capstone on their first attempt will be directed to repeat it in any subsequent term.

 You can register once you have completed the UB Seminar and have completed or are concurrently enrolled in the remaining UB Curriculum courses.
 Ineligible students are blocked from registering.

 Follow instructions on the Office of the Registrar’s website to resign from UBC 399 (registrar.buffalo.edu/registration/howtoregister/drop-add-resign.php).
 You can enroll in any future section of the Capstone, including summer and winter session.

 UBC 399 is taught virtually and involves weekly online activities that support the creation of your Capstone ePortfolio.
 You should plan for at least three hours of engagement with course activities and assignments each week.